-- 1. Select the Body layer in the Layers panel.
-This is the only layer that won't be moving but it will still need to be visible for the duration of the animation. - 2.
-Select frame 24 on the timeline (make sure it is still on the Body layer).
+1. Select the Body layer in the Layers panel.
+This is the only layer that won't be moving but it will still need to be visible for the duration of the animation.

+2. Select frame 12 on the timeline (make sure it is still on the Body layer).

-At 24 frames per second this frame will be 1 second in to the animation.
+At 12 frames per second this frame will be 1 second in to the animation.

-3. Right click on the frame and choose Insert Frame or press F5.
+3. Right click on the frame and choose Insert Frame.

 Since this layer won't be animated it doesn't need to be a Keyframe.
-It only needs to be visible up to frame 24.
-All of the frames from 1 to 24 should now be filled in on that layer.
+It only needs to be visible up to frame 12.
+All of the frames from 1 to 12 should now be filled in.
 Don't worry if your other layers appear to have vanished.
 We haven't added additional frames for the other layers yet but we are just about to.